Skip to main content

 Who will benefit from Early ECHO?

-Common risk factors of congenital heart defects:
+Common risk factors of congenital heart defects/CHD:

 • Suspected heart abnormality at 11-13 weeks scan

-• Ultrasound findings at 11-13 weeks scan like: fetal anomalies, collections of fluid in the body, single umbilical artery, and others
+• Ultrasound findings at 11-13 weeks scan like fetal anomalies, collections of fluid in the body, single umbilical artery, and others

 • Abnormal baby’s heartbeat (irregular, too fast, or too slow)